SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 #### Install legacy configuration

 Devices that are capable of installing configuration remotely can announce this by adding *c8y_DownloadConfigFile* to their *c8y_SupportedOperations*.
-Then the configuration tab offers a button to "Send configuration to device".
+Then the **Configuration** tab offers a button to "Send configuration to device".
 When pressed, a *c8y_DownloadConfigFile* operation is created for the device.

 <table>
 <tbody>